 Rent is payable by standing order, over the phone, or direct debit.
-A form will be sent to complete for direct debit payments.
+An invoice will be sent to complete with a link for direct debit payments.

 It is important that your rent is paid on time, if you do not pay your rent then you could be at risk of losing your home.
 You will have signed a legal document and could be taken to court if you do not abide by it.

 If you are having trouble paying your rent then don’t ignore it, contact us immediately and we will try and resolve the matter with you.
 We may be able to come up with a payment plan to assist you.